cmaxw/devchat-eleventy/src/ruby-rogues/rr-442-creating-a-ci-cd-pipeline-with-eddie-zaneski.md

 - Jasmine James

 ---
-Live from GitLab Commit 2019, Charles Max Wood is joined by Eddie Zaneski from Digital Ocean to talk about his talk on "Creating a CI/CD Pipeline with GitLab and Kubernetes in 20 minutes", Shamiq Islam from Coinbase to talk about his talk on  "Closing the SDLC Loop- Automating Security" and  Jasmine James, from Delta Air Lines on her talk " How Delta Became Cloud Native" .
+In this episode of React Round Up Charles Max Wood interviews speakers at GitLab Commit 2019.
+Eddie Zaneski from Digital Ocean talks about "Creating a CI/CD Pipeline with GitLab and Kubernetes in 20 minutes", Shamiq Islam from Coinbase talks about "Closing the SDLC Loop- Automating Security" and Jasmine James, from Delta Airlines, discusses " How Delta Became Cloud Native-Avoiding the Vendor Lock".

+Eddie, Shamiq, and Jasmine give the 5 min "elevator pitch" for the talks they gave at the conference.

+In his talk, Eddie deploys a fake startup going through the whole pipeline: building the application, containerizing an application and shipping it off to Kubernetes.

+Shamiq, talks about how the conventional approach to security is to consider it at the very end after all developer has wrapped up their work and why that should change.

+Jasmine explains more in-depth what it means for a big corporation like Delta to be in a Vendor Lock.

+###
-### Sponsors
+Sponsors

 * [Sentry](http://sentry.io/) | Use the code “devchat” for $100 credit
 * [Cloud 66 - Pain Free Rails Deployments](https://cloud66.com/rails?utm_source=-&utm_medium=-&utm_campaign=ruby-rogues) Try Cloud 66 Rails for FREE & get $100 of free credits with promo code RubyRogues-19